 Information about Universal Credit (UC)

-If you are making a new claim for benefit (including help to cover rent or mortgage costs) or if you are in receipt of any of the following legacy benefits and you have a change in circumstances then you will have to make an application for Universal Credit.
+If you are making a new claim for benefit (including help to cover rent or mortgage costs) or if you are in receipt of any of the following legacy benefits and you have certain changes in circumstances then you will have to make an application for Universal Credit.
 However, there is an exception to this are if you are living in supported accommodation.

 - Income-based Jobseeker's Allowance